 Who knows your home better, you or an intruder, and therefore who has the home field advantage, so the easy answer is of course, yes.
 However, in some states you need a permit and formal training to even buy and keep a gun.
 Still, you may not have to pull the trigger, because no one can mistake the racking of a shotgun.
 And if they are foolish enough to not turn tail and run at the sound, then intent could be established.

-First let me begin by saying that, although I have privately mentored other blind people around the nation, whose stories and mannerisms match well with firearms, whether that be for target shooting, hunting, or even obtaining their own concealed weapons permits, I maintain to them that they should keep such aspirations to themselves for their own safety, given the current political climate.
+The below information is for sporting purposes only and should be used exclusively at a designated firing range for that purpose alone.
 That said, a blind shooter can locate a target quickly by Listening for a beacon.
 The best thing for me is a series of slow rhythmic beeps such as a smoke detector taped to the target, but anything will do as long as its tone is not overwhelming with a lot of echoing feedback.
 Measure the pulses in each ear and focus until the sound is equal in both ears.
 This means that the beacon is centered with your nose.

 Square your shoulders and memorize where your body is when the desired frequency comes to the center.